miniBill/elm-css/README.md

 #### I have not fully checked parity

 This is an incomplete upgrade.
 I needed to start using this fork for my own personal work so I have been working on getting this usable as a package over completely filling out every single CSS component that exists.
-[Here's a checklist of what has been covered so far](https://gist.github.com/dzuk-mutant/89bd30b02fedf270ebff720527a0f936)
+[Here's a checklist of what has been covered so far](https://gist.github.com/dzuk-mutant/89bd30b02fedf270ebff720527a0f936).

+I do know that transitions are a big block that this package currently doesn't cover.

 #### I am not a professional and programming isn't my job